Pagan.org

 Paganism often views time as a circle.
 Birth, growth, death, and renewal follow one another in endless patterns, just as the seasons turn each year.

 Seeing life as a cycle brings perspective and hope.
 It teaches patience during hard times and gratitude during good times, reminding you that change is natural and nothing is ever final.
-This helps you understand live and death with clarity.
+This helps you understand life and death with clarity.

 Ancestors and Heritage